-- Peer on peer/child on child abuse features physical, emotional, sexual and financial abuse of a child/young person by their peers.
-This is most likely to include but is not limited to: - Bullying (including cyberbullying); - Physical abuse such as hitting, kicking, shaking, biting, hair pulling or otherwise causing physical harm; - Sexual violence, such as rape, assault by penetration and sexual assault; - Sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment, which may be standalone or part of a broader pattern of abuse; - Upskirting, which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm; - \circ $\;$ Sexting, also known as youth produced sexual imagery; and - Initiating/hazing type violence and rituals. - It can affect any child/young person; sometimes vulnerable children are targeted.
-For example: - Those living with domestic abuse or intra-familial abuse in their histories - Young people in care - Those who have experienced bereavement through the loss of a parent, sibling or friend - Black and minority ethnic children are under identified as victims but are over identified as perpetrators - There is recognition of the gendered nature of peer on peer/child on child abuse; it is more likely that girls will be victims and boys will be perpetrators.
-However, both girls and boys can experience peer on peer/child on child abuse but they are likely to experience it differently i.e. girls being sexually touched/assaulted or boys being subject to homophobic taunts/initiation/hazing (rituals and other activities involving harassment, abuse or humiliation used as a way of initiating a person into a group). - It is influenced by the nature of the environments in which children/young people spend their time - home, school, peer group and community - and is built upon notions of power and consent.
-Power imbalances related to gender, social status within a group, intellectual ability, economic wealth, social marginalisation etc. can all be used to exert power over a peer. - Peer on peer/child on child abuse involves someone who abuses a 'vulnerability' or power imbalance to harm another, and have the opportunity or be in an environment where this is possible.
+- Peer on peer/child on child abuse features physical, emotional, sexual, and financial abuse of a child/young person by their peers.
+This is most likely to include but is not limited to: - Bullying (including cyberbullying); - Abuse within intimate partner relationships; - Physical abuse such as hitting, kicking, shaking, biting, hair pulling or otherwise causing physical harm; - o Sexual violence, such as rape, assault by penetration and sexual assault; - Sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment, which may be standalone or part of a broader pattern of abuse; - Upskirting (The Voyeurism (Offences) Act came into force in April 2019, upskirting is a criminal offence and anyone of any gender can be a victim).
+Upskirting, which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm; - Sexting, also known as youth produced sexual imagery; and - Initiating/hazing type violence and rituals. - It can affect any child/young person; sometimes vulnerable children are targeted.
+For example: - Those living with domestic abuse or intra-familial abuse in their histories - Young people in care - Those who have experienced bereavement through the loss of a parent, sibling, or friend - Black and minority ethnic children are under identified as victims but are over identified as perpetrators - There is recognition of the gendered nature of peer on peer/child on child abuse; it is more likely that girls will be victims and boys will be perpetrators.
+However, both girls and boys can experience peer on peer/child on child abuse, but they are likely to experience it differently i.e., girls being sexually touched/assaulted or boys being subject to homophobic taunts/initiation/hazing (rituals and other activities involving harassment, abuse or humiliation used as a way of initiating a person into a group). - It is influenced by the nature of the environments in which children/young people spend their time - home, school, peer group and community - and is built upon notions of power and consent.
+Power imbalances related to gender, social status within a group, intellectual ability, economic wealth, social marginalisation etc. can all be used to exert power over a peer.

-• While perpetrators of peer on peer/child on child abuse pose a risk to others they are often victims of abuse themselves.
+- Peer on peer/child on child abuse involves someone who abuses a 'vulnerability' or power imbalance to harm another and has the opportunity or is in an environment where this is possible. - While perpetrators of peer on peer/child on child abuse pose a risk to others they are often victims of abuse themselves.